 Pastor Erwin Morrison, along with several other responsible godly men founded Covenant Church in 1978.
 He has served the church since then as the pastor.
 He is known for his generous heart, Scriptural insights, having a willing spirit and sound preaching and teaching.
-He is married to Joanna for fifty-four years and they have two grown daughters, BethAnn and Christy.
+He is married to his lovely wife Joanna for fifty-seven years.

 Pastor Morrison is always available at 215-514-5582.